Also known as: Storyboard assistant, Storyboard revisionist

 Learn how to show story sequences cut together in an animatic form.
 Start creating work that you can show to admissions tutors or employers.
 Go to build your animation portfolio to learn more.
 Have a look at these Tips for making a story portfolio for feature and TV animation.

 Get a degree:

 A degree in fine art or illustration will equip you well for this job.
 So will a degree in film or animation.
-Have a look at ScreenSkills’ list of recommended courses.
-We endorse courses when they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the animation industry.
+Have a look at ScreenSkills’ list of recommended courses and select one in animation or film.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the animation industry.